Podcastindex-org/podcast-namespace/README.md

 (optional | multiple)

 This element is used to define the location of an audio or video file to be used as a trailer for the entire podcast or a specific season.
 There can be more than one trailer present in the channel of the feed.
 If there is more than one listed, the most recent one according to it's `pubdate` should be chosen by default within podcast apps.
-If the `season` attribute is present, then the `<podcast:season>` element it references must also be present within the feed.
+If the `season` attribute is present, it must be a number that matches the format of the `<podcast:season>` tag.
+So, for a podcast that has 3 published seasons, a new `<podcast:trailer season="4">` tag can be put in the channel to later be matched up with a `<podcast:season>4<podcast:season>` tag when it's published within a new `<item>`.

 This element is basically just like an `<enclosure>` with the extra `pubdate` and `season` attributes added.

 - `url` (required) This is a url that points to the audio or video file to be played.
 - `pubdate` (required) The date the trailer was published.